 Silkworms feed on mulberry leaves to produce silk for cocoons, and the silk filaments are harvested.
 Harvested filaments are twisted together to make threads thick enough to weave material, traditionally with treadle-operated looms.
 Now, mechanical looms take over the older manual processes.
 Traditional dyes came from natural sources such as cinnabar, clamshells, red ocher, indigo, and other plant dyes.
 Modern silk production uses artificial dyes.

+The frequency of washing pillowcase should be every few days – but you must consider some factors when washing silk.
 Silk is a delicate fabric that needs special care.
 While you can wash silk by hand or in the washing machine, you need to be aware of its fragility.

 The first thing you should do to protect your silk pillowcases is to check the fabric care label for instructions.
 Whether you wash by hand or in the washing machine, it’s essential never to wash with chlorine bleach that can damage natural fibers.
 If you are using a washing machine, place your silk pillowcases in a mesh bag for delicate items.
 Use mild detergent.
 Wash the pillowcases in cool water on the delicate cycle without any other laundry items.
 Remove the pillowcases and either hang or flat-dry according to the laundry instructions.
 Do not hang in direct sunlight.
 Sunlight can fade colors and weaken silk fibers.
 Store silk pillowcases in breathable plastic in a cool, dry area.